 The biggest challenge for a zero turn mower is fitting through narrow spaces.
 How many trees you have to mow around, and the space between your swing set and flower bed, are the kinds of factors that will determine the right size for you.

 A smaller mower deck (42" or less) will make maneuvering through and around those obstacles much easier.
 However, if your property is reminiscent of the Great Plains with lots of wide open spaces, a wider deck (46" or more) will get you out of the sun and back to the comfort of your home that much quicker.

 If your property is surrounded with a fence, keep in mind that your mower will need to fit through the gate.
 Measure the width of your gate and make sure that the mower deck size you choose is small enough to comfortably maneuver through the opening.

-Steering Wheel Option
+Lap Bar vs. Steering Wheel

 For those who aren't comfortable with steering zero-turn mowers with lap bars, there is a steering wheel option.
 Steering wheel models also benefit from enhanced stability on hills and slopes.